 A commenter over at Defamer today wrote a response to a post about whether The Dark Knight or Wall-E have a better shot at taking home best picture in, oh, four months from the big summer blockbuster category.
 And it blew my f-ing mind.
 (How did I end up reading this business?
 Yah.
 GREAT question.
 It was obv a busy day.)
 Onto the comment:

+Weird theory.
 McCain wins?
 Batman Returns.
+Obama wins?
+Wall-E.

 Ok, let's just go ahead and take this further cause now I'm obsessed.
-There is a bananas town case to be made that these candidates (and their campaigns)—the big FALL blockbusters, if you will—basically ARE these movies (and their main characters).
+There is a bananas town case to be made that these candidates (and their campaigns)the big FALL blockbusters, if you willbasically ARE these movies (and their main characters).

--The leading men seek out new sources of energy, adopt whatever technology they come across, and came onto the scene outta nowhere and with little experience.
+WALL-E and BARACK OBAMA'S CAMPAIGN: -Both appealed to the kids right away and then, surprisingly, wooed the grown-ups. -The leading men seek out new sources of energy, adopt whatever technology they come across, and came onto the scene outta nowhere and with little experience. -They were whipped into shape by outspoken, alpha-females. -The stars remind us of super-duper iconic players in their worlds (Charlie Chaplin, JFK). -The critics described them as "charming, audacious, and timely."

 Guess which movie I talked about for, oh, three months?
 Yah, saw Wall-E twice.
 And will buy it on DVD.
 Because I love that sweet little robot with the emotional, wobbly eyes.
 Let's just pretend that DK didn't make twice as much at the box office.
 Sad face.